Background pattern

 • Medications or beverages containing caffeine or other medications that stimulate the nervous system.

-• Cimetidine, used as an antacid and antiulcer medication.
+• Cimetidine, used as an antacid and anti-ulcer medication.

-• Medications used to treat asthma (theophylline, ephedrine).
+• Medications for treating asthma (theophylline, ephedrine).

 • Tricyclic antidepressants, maprotiline, lithium.